 Force The Light Schedule

 Once you isolate the male plant you will need to set its own lighting schedule.
 To force a male plant to produce pollen you will need to provide the plant with 12 hours of light and 12 hours of complete darkness.

-At this point you’ll need to decide how many female plants you want to seed and which of your plants that you want to flower.
-Take a close look at your female plants for characteristics that you like and select the female cannabis plants you are going to pollenate.
+At this point, you’ll need to decide how many female plants you want to seed and which of your plants that you want to flower.
+Take a close look at your female plants for characteristics that you like and select the female cannabis plants you are going to pollinate.

 Knocking Up Your Plants

 Pollination must be completed very carefully.
 To avoid contamination of your other females, remove the plants you wish to pollinate before you begin.
 Extract about a teaspoon of pollen from your envelope which has been kept in the freezer and place it in a small bowl.
 Now use a small paint brush to liberally coat the plant(s) cola making sure to get pollen all over the top of the cola.

 Change the Light Schedule